Eastern Europe: Central Europe

-The term "Central Europe" is often used by historians to designate states formerly belonging to the Holy Roman Empire, the Austro-Hungarian Empire, and the western portion of Polish–Lithuanian Commonwealth.
+The term "Central Europe" is often used by historians to designate states formerly belonging to the Holy Roman Empire, the Habsburg Empire, and the Polish–Lithuanian Commonwealth.

 In some media, "Central Europe" can thus partially overlap with "Eastern Europe" of the Cold War Era.
 The following countries are labelled Central European by some commentators, though others still consider them to be Eastern European.